Betta Fish

 Types of Betta Fish

-The most common betta fish in pet stores like Petco and PetSmart are betta splendens.
+The most common betta fish in pet stores like Petco and PetSmart are Betta splendens.
 They are quite different in color and size, compared to their wild counterparts.
-Wild betta fish have smaller fins and are a dull green or brown color.
+Wild betta fish have smaller fins and are dull green or brown.

 Betta splendens have been selectively bred in many different tail types and every color combination you can think of.
 The most common tail types in the U.S. are the veiltail and crowntail, with the most common color being red or blue.